bits-cloud/postgres/README.md

 This is a postgres docker image, that is built to keep your data safe.
 This image will have two versions of postgres installed, to allow an upgrade between Postgres Versions.
-The purpose make upgrading / restoreing a failed database as easy as possible.
+The purpose is to make upgrading / restoreing a failed database as easy as possible.
 This image will reduce the time spent to restore failed databases due to issues with shared Storage or crashed Kubernetes Clusters.

 _You should set [SHARED_BUFFERS](#variables) and [EFFECTIVE_CACHE_SIZE](#variables) to your needs.
 You can get more information in the repository under /dev/docker-compose.yaml or /dev/run.sh_